House price calculator: Where can I afford to rent or buy?

 The map also shows which end of the local market matches your budget - so you might only be able to afford something towards the lower end of the market in Bath but your budget could stretch to property at the higher end of the market in Shropshire, for example.

 If you are struggling to find a property you can afford, you may have to increase your deposit.
-The average deposit for first-time buyers in the UK is £25,896, according to the Council of Mortgage Lenders.
+The average deposit for first-time buyers in the UK is £25,588, according to data from the Council of Mortgage Lenders.

-First-time buyers in London are looking at an average deposit of around £98,000, three times the national average.
-Whereas, in Wales and Northern Ireland, first-time buyers need to find deposits of around £15,000.
+First-time buyers in London are looking at an average deposit of around £93,184, three times the national average.
+Whereas, in Wales and Northern Ireland, first-time buyers need to find deposits of less than £15,000.

 More about this calculator

-The "Where can I afford to live?" calculator uses pricing and rental data for the six months up to August 2018 provided by residential property analysts Hometrack.
+The "Where can I afford to live?" calculator uses pricing and rental data for the 12 months up to the end of June 2019 provided by residential property analysts Hometrack.

 Monthly mortgage payments are based on the figures calculated by the Bank of England from rates currently being offered by banks and building societies.
 The rate used is for two year, fixed rate mortgages, so would only be relevant for the first two years of the loan.